yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-If an "identifier" object of type "dns" was included, the IdO MUST validate the
+If an `identifier` of type `dns` was included, the IdO MUST validate the
 specified CNAME at this point in the flow.
-The NDC and IdO may have a
-pre-established list of valid CNAME values.
 At the minimum, the IdO MUST verify
 that both DNS names are syntactically valid, to prevent a malicious NDC from
 injecting arbitrary data into a DNS zone file.